-- Assumptions Committee: there is an Assumptions Committee that consists of the Chairman of the Management Board, the Financial Director and the Management Board member responsible for risk management, as well as the Responsible Actuary, the risk manager and the Actuarial function, and which meets twice a year.
-The task of the Assumptions Committee is to determine the model assumptions for calculation of technical provisions as per Solvency II for solvency calculations, business planning and the calculation of the embedded value.
-The Management Board may pass resolutions on the aforementioned topics within the Assumptions Committee. - Key Functions Committee: a meeting of the key functions takes place twice a month, in which the Management Board and the key functions of FWU Life Austria take part.
+- Key Functions Committee: a meeting of the key functions takes place twice a month, in which the Management Board and the key functions of FWU Life Austria take part.
 The purpose of the Key Functions Committee is to ensure a regular dialogue between the key functions and the Management Board.
 This ensures a regular exchange of information and ensures that all participants become aware of important topics in a timely fashion. - Investment Committee: an Investment Committee meets every month in which the Chairman of the Management Board, the member of the Management Board responsible for investment, the Group Chief Investment Officer, the Investment department, the Compliance Officer and the risk manager take part.
 The other members of the Management Board, the head of the Client and Sales Service department and the head of the Sales department may also take part if desired.
 The purpose of the Investment Committee is to inform the Management Board about market events, the performance of investment strategies, current topics, upcoming changes in the managed portfolios and upcoming inclusion of funds in the range of FWU Life Austria funds.
-All investment decisions at Management Board level are made in the Investment Committee. - Product Testing Committee: the objective of the Product Testing Committee is monitoring of the product development process, implementation of the internal product approval procedure and continual product monitoring.
+All investment decisions at Management Board level are made in the Investment Committee. - Product Oversight Committee: the objective of the Product Testing Committee is monitoring of the product development process, implementation of the internal product approval procedure and continual product monitoring.
 The Product Testing Committee meets at least every six months.
 Additional meetings are called if required.
 The committee consists of the overall Management Board, the responsible actuary, the actuarial function, the Head of Sales, the Head of Insurance Mathematics, the Head of the Legal and Compliance department, the Head of Risk Management, the Head of Client Service and Sales and the Head of Investment. - Data Protection Committee: In the event of a data breach the Data Protection Officer must inform the Data Protection Committee of the incident.
 The Data Protection Committee must agree and approve further action.
 The Data Protection Committee consists of a member of the Management Board, the Information Security Officer, the Data Protection Officer, an employee from the Legal department and the head of the department concerned. - Market Monitoring Committee: As part of the POG (Product Oversight & Governance) process the Market Monitoring Committee takes place at least every month, in which the Head of Customer- and Sales Service, the Head of Sales and the Head of Legal & Compliance take part.
 The purpose of the Market Monitoring Committee is to identify grievances in sales and set measures to remedy abuses.